 Every IT asset, including data storage hardware, entering an organization’s custody transitions through discrete lifecycle stages.
 These stages include procurement, allocation, use, reallocation, repair and upgrades, and disposal through transactions like hardware exchange, refurbishment, resale, return (of leased assets), donation, recycling, etc.

 Safe data disposal is a critical need across the storage device lifecycle stages.
-Data disposal laws today require permanent destruction of data (sensitive business information including customer’s data) accumulated over a period on these devices.
-Storage hardware such as Network Attached Storage (NAS), rack-mounted server, external hard drive, desktop, and laptop, etc., can gather terabytes of confidential and personal data in their lifetime.
-This information, under the purview of overarching data protection laws like GDPR, CCPA, and the likes can pose severe risks to the custodian organization in the eventuality of a data breach or leakage incident.
+Data disposal laws today require the permanent destruction of data (sensitive business information including customer data) accumulated over a period on these devices.
+Storage hardware such as Network Attached Storage (NAS), rack-mounted servers, external hard drives, desktops, and laptops, etc., can gather terabytes of confidential and personal data in their lifetime.
+This information, under the purview of overarching data protection laws like GDPR, CCPA, and others can pose severe risks to the custodian organization in the eventuality of a data breach or leakage incident.

 This article outlines the data breach risk implications emerging due to unsafe data disposal for organizations, and key considerations to attain compliance and safe disposal of personal data.

 What are Common Reasons for Unsafe Data Disposal?